pradhumnchourey/pradhumnchourey/README.md

 ## 💫 About Me:

-I am a computer science student from Madhya Pradesh, India. <br>I'm currently pursuing my MCA from International Institute of Professional Studies, DAVV, Indore.<br>I have keen interest in Machine Learning and Data Science.<br>
+I am a computer science student pursuing **MCA** from **International Institute of Professional Studies, DAVV, Indore.** I'm currently learning Data Structure and Algorithms which helps me a lot in solving questions on LeetCode and HackerRack.
+I have a keen interest in Machine Learning and Data Science.
+You can find my ML projects in the repositories.

 ## :mailbox: Reach me out!